josePhoenix/personalsite/posts/2014-07-23-sdl-and-os-x.md

 # Step 1: Install the framework

 Open the disk image you downloaded.
 Copy the `SDL2.framework` bundle to `/Users/yourusername/Library/Frameworks` for development purposes.
 For me, it's easiest to use the Terminal.
-(Note: you can drag and drop the framework bundle onto the Terminal window to fill in its path for the `cp` command.)
+(You can drag and drop the framework bundle onto the Terminal window to fill in its path for the `cp` command.)

 ```bash
 mkdir -p ~/Library/Frameworks